Harvard-IACS/Bedrock/index.markdown

 ## Lessons

-The learning materials for each topic are bundled into Ed [lessons](TODO).
+The learning materials for each topic are bundled.
 Lessons will help students develop the intuition for core concepts, providing the necessary mathematical background, guidance on technical details, and relevant examples.
-You can start right now with [Lesson 1](TODO)!

 ## Reading Assignments and Video Assignments